getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/threads.md

 : _Optional_.
 A flag indicating whether this thread has caused the error.
 It does not necessarily indicate the application terminated.
 Defaults to `false`.
 It may be seen as `crashed: yes` in the Issues page.
+When this flag is set to `true` it's also used to preselect a thread in the thread's selector on the Issues page.

 `current`: